 Market Forces worked with Bangladeshi artists to call on GE to stop pushing new fossil fuel projects in Bangladesh.
 The Electric Bangladesh: Fossil Free Futures art exhibition calls for a safe and secure future, one where lives and livelihoods are not disrupted, and where Bangladeshis have electricity produced from renewable energy like wind power that GE Vernova has the capacity to deliver.

-GE is intending to spin off its power business over the next two years, with a new entity called “GE Vernova” housing GE’s thermal, nuclear and renewable power divisions.
+GE is spinning off its power business into a new entity called “GE Vernova” housing GE’s thermal, nuclear and renewable power divisions.
 This new entity is working hard to try and emphasise its green credentials (its name comes from the Latin for new green).
 We anticipate the company will also take on GE’s commitment to achieve net zero emissions by 2050, including its significant Scope 3 emissions from use of sold products.

 GE risks stranded assets

 A core part of GE’s power business is the revenue generated from services, in which GE provides long-term operating and maintenance contracts for the gas turbines it sells to its customers.
 GE’s reliance on this component of the power business has grown in recent years, with service revenue accounting for 70% of power revenue in 2021, up from 56% in 2017.